ProsperWorks/oak/DESIDERATA.md

+# oak design desiderata

-Some design desiderata with which I started this project.
+Some design goals with which I started this project.

-P1 means "top priorty"
+- P1 means "top priorty"
-P2 means "very important"
+- P2 means "very important"
-P3 means "nice to have"
+- P3 means "nice to have"
-P4 means "not harmful if cheap"
+- P4 means "not harmful if cheap"

-'+' means "accomplished"
+- `+` means "accomplished"
-'-' means "not accomplished"
+- `-` means "not accomplished"
-'?' means "accomplished, but only for some combinations of arguments"
+- `?` means "accomplished, but only for some combinations of arguments"

 Desiderata for the structure layer:

-  P1 + losslessly handle nil, true, false, Integer, and String P1 + losslessly handle List with arbitrary values and deep nesting P1 + losslessly handle Hash with string keys and deep nesting in values P1 + detect cycles and DAGS in input structures, fail or handle P1 + handle all Integer types without loss
+- P1 + losslessly handle nil, true, false, Integer, and String
+- P1 + losslessly handle List with arbitrary values and deep nesting
+- P1 + losslessly handle Hash with string keys and deep nesting in values
+- P1 + detect cycles and DAGS in input structures, fail or handle
+- P1 + handle all Integer types without loss
-  P1 - handle Floats with no more than a small quantified loss P2 + Hash key ordering is preserved in Ruby-Ruby transcoding P3 - convenient:  vaguely human-readable representations available P3 + encode cycles and DAGs
+- P1 - handle Floats with no more than a small quantified loss
+- P2 + Hash key ordering is preserved in Ruby-Ruby transcoding
+- P3 - convenient:  vaguely human-readable representations available
+- P3 + encode cycles and DAGs
-  P3 + handle Hash with non-string keys and deep nesting in keys P3 + losslessly handle Symbol distinct from String P3 - handle Times and Dates
+- P3 + handle Hash with non-string keys and deep nesting in keys
+- P3 + losslessly handle Symbol distinct from String
+- P3 - handle Times and Dates

 Desiderata for the byte layer:

-  P1 + reversible:  original string can be reconstructed from only OAK string P1 + unambiguous: no OAK string is the prefix of any other OAK string P1 + extensible:  OAK strings contain ids for ver, format, compression, etc P1 + robust:      error detection in OAK strings
+- P1 + reversible:  original string can be reconstructed from only OAK string
+- P1 + unambiguous: no OAK string is the prefix of any other OAK string
+- P1 + extensible:  OAK strings contain ids for ver, format, compression, etc
+- P1 + robust:      error detection in OAK strings
-  P2 + flexible:    multiple compression modes available P3 + convenient:  available representation without {}, comma, whitespace
+- P2 + flexible:    multiple compression modes available
+- P3 + convenient:  available representation without `{}`, comma, whitespace
-  P3 + convenient:  7-bit clean representations available
+- P3 + convenient:  7-bit clean representations available
-  P3 + convenient:  representations which are selectable with double-click P3 + convenient:  vaguely human-readable representations available P3 - streamable:  reversing can be accomplished with definite-size buffers P4 - embeddable:  reversing can be accomplished with fixed-size buffers P4 - defensive:   error correction available (no good libs found)
+- P3 + convenient:  representations which are selectable with double-click
+- P3 + convenient:  vaguely human-readable representations available
+- P3 - streamable:  reversing can be accomplished with definite-size buffers
+- P4 - embeddable:  reversing can be accomplished with fixed-size buffers
+- P4 - defensive:   error correction available (no good libs found)

 Techniques used in the byte layer to accomplish these goals.

 - manifest type id for self-identification
 - manifest version id in case format changes in future
 - salient encoding algorithm choices stored in output stream
   - error detection algorithm aka redundancy
   - compression
   - formatting
 - microchoices made to confine metadata characters to [_0-9a-z]
 - algorithm menu constructed to offer data characters in [-_0-9a-z]

-########### Serialization Choices ##########################################
+## Serialization Choices

+A survey of alternatives considered for the serialization layer.

-## Considering Marshal
+### Considering Marshal

 The Marshal format has some major drawbacks which I believe make it a nonstarter.